 Part II - Intervention, Accountability, and Off-Ramps: Responding to Teen Radicalization

-In part II, join us for a practical examination of how institutions respond once teen radicalization is identified.
-This session focuses on prevention, intervention, and accountability, including early engagement with schools, families, and at-risk youth, as well as the availability and limits of government “off-ramping” and deradicalization efforts.
-The panel will address the legal and procedural challenges of prosecuting minors in terrorism-related cases, from statutory constraints and sentencing to coordination with state and local authorities and handling sensitive evidence.
-The discussion will also examine the defense perspective, alternative outcomes beyond trial, post-release support, and the growing role of private-sector and peer-to-peer intervention organizations.
-The goal of this session is to assess what works, where gaps remain, and how families and institutions can better respond to youth radicalization.
+Part II was a practical examination of how institutions respond once teen radicalization is identified.
+This session focused on prevention, intervention, and accountability, including early engagement with schools, families, and at-risk youth, as well as the availability and limits of government “off-ramping” and deradicalization efforts.
+The panel addressed the legal and procedural challenges of prosecuting minors in terrorism-related cases, from statutory constraints and sentencing to coordination with state and local authorities and handling sensitive evidence.
+The discussion also examined the defense perspective, alternative outcomes beyond trial, post-release support, and the growing role of private-sector and peer-to-peer intervention organizations.
+The goal of this session was to assess what works, where gaps remain, and how families and institutions can better respond to youth radicalization.

 - Dr. Miri Bar-Halpern: Director of Trauma Training and Services, Parents for Peace; lecturer, Harvard Medical School